TotalTechGeek/nspdh/readme.md

 ## Okay, what's the catch?
 ### a.k.a. what are you doing differently?

-Well... it goes against standard practices... but with good reason!
+Well... it goes against the current standard practices *(for Diffie-Hellman Parameters)*... but with good reason!

-**Before clicking off, don't worry, I didn't make the amateur mistake of just selecting a random prime.**
+**Don't worry: I didn't make the amateur mistake of just selecting a random prime.**

-After thoroughly researching Discrete Log Cryptography and contacting a few people who have written on the topic, I disagreed with a few "design" and measurement decisions earlier cryptographers made a few decades ago.
+After researching Discrete Log Cryptography and contacting a few people who have written on the topic, I disagreed with a few "design" and measurement decisions earlier cryptographers made a few decades ago.

 The Discrete Logarithm problem has quite a few attack algorithms, while most of the well known attacks focus mostly on the modulus, there are attacks that rely solely upon the largest prime factor of the modulus - 1.
 The specific algorithm is called the [Pohlig-Hellman algorithm](https://en.wikipedia.org/wiki/Pohlig%E2%80%93Hellman_algorithm).